Akatuoro/vite-plugin-cds/README.md

 ### Run vite apps via `cds watch`

-Install vite and the plugin as a development dependency in the root of your CAP project.
+Install vite and the plugin as development dependencies in the root of your CAP project.

 ```sh
 npm install --save-dev vite vite-plugin-cds
 ```

-Add a `vite.config.js` file to any frontend applications in the `app/` folder of your CAP project.
+Add a `vite.config.js` to any frontend application in the `app/` folder of your CAP project.

-As example:

 ```js
 // app/my-vite-app/vite.config.js